excelasaph/AccidentDetectionMLOps/README.md

 # Accident Detection MLOps Pipeline

-A machine learning pipeline for real-time accident detection from CCTV footage using deep learning, with complete MLOps infrastructure including FastAPI backend, MongoDB storage, Streamlit dashboard, and automated deployment.
+A machine learning pipeline for real-time accident detection from CCTV footage using deep learning, with complete MLOps infrastructure including FastAPI backend, MongoDB storage, and Streamlit dashboard.

 ## Project Overview

-This project implements an end-to-end MLOps pipeline for accident detection that analyzes sequential images from CCTV footage to predict accident occurrences.
-The system features a CNN+LSTM architecture, comprehensive data management, and production-ready deployment infrastructure.
+This project implements an end-to-end MLOps pipeline for accident detection that analyzes sequential images from CCTV footage (frame sequences) to predict accident occurrences.
+The system features a CNN+LSTM architecture.

 ### Key Features